-Facebook might skew young, but according to an Business Insider post, the number of users from the 45- to 54 -year-old age bracket has grown 46 percent since December 2012.
-Even more interesting, among U.S. Internet users, 73 percent with incomes above $75,000 per year are on Facebook.
+Facebook might skew young, but according to a Business Insider post, the number of users from the 45- to 54-year-old age bracket has grown 46 percent since December 2012.
+Even more interesting, among U.S. internet users, 73 percent of those with incomes above $75,000 per year are on Facebook.

 Do a little research on your own.
 Ask your friends how they found out about Robin Williams’ death.
 My guess is that “Facebook” will be one of the most common answers you’ll hear.

 Smart marketers know that Facebook isn’t just a website, it’s one part …

 - News channel

 Robin Williams’ death is a tragic reminder that we really don’t know the celebrities we watch and admire in awe.
 We really don’t know what’s going on in their lives or the private, personal wars they’re waging.
 It’s a reminder that comedic talent, fame, and money aren’t enough to defeat depression.